syncfusion-content/windowsforms-docs/WindowsForms/sfcalendar/Getting-Started.md

 ## Select a date

-At run time, a particular date should be focused or selected by using the `SelectedDate` property.
+At run time, a particular date should be focused or selected using the `SelectedDate` property.
 This property is also used to change the current date of SfCalendar.

 {% tabs %}